xlwings/xlwings/docs/quickstart.rst

 2. Macros: Call Python from Excel
 ---------------------------------

-You can call Python functions from VBA using the ``RunPython`` function:
+You can call Python functions either by clicking the ``Run`` button (new in v0.16) in  the add-in or from VBA using the ``RunPython`` function:

+The ``Run`` button expects a function called ``main`` in a Python module with the same name as your workbook.
+The great thing about that approach is that you don't need your workbooks to be macro-enabled, you can save it as ``xlsx``.

+If you want to call any Python function no matter in what module it lives or what name it has, use ``RunPython``:

 .. code-block:: vb.net